Observation of same-sign WW production from double parton scattering in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Abstract

 The nonprompt-lepton background is estimated directly from data using the lepton misidentification rate method~\cite{CMS:2020mpn}.
 The probability for a loose nonprompt lepton to pass the tight lepton selection criteria ($f_{p}$) is estimated using a data control sample dominated by nonprompt leptons and is parameterized as a function of \pt and $\abs{\eta}$.
 Events in a sideband of the SR, with at least one lepton failing the tight lepton selection criteria, are reweighted with $f_{p}$ to estimate the nonprompt-lepton background contribution.
 A similar approach is used to estimate the background contribution from ``charge misidentification'' events by applying the lepton charge misidentification rate to opposite-sign events in data.
 The charge misidentification rate is about 0.01\,(0.10)\% for electrons in the barrel\,(endcap) regions.

-Two separate boosted decision tree (BDT) discriminants~\cite{Hocker:2007ht} are trained to distinguish the signal from the $\PW\PZ$ and nonprompt-lepton backgrounds.
+Due to the topological differences between the dominant $\PW\PZ$ and nonprompt-lepton backgrounds, two separate boosted decision tree (BDT) discriminants~\cite{Hocker:2007ht} are trained to distinguish the signal from these background components.
+Addition of the BDT discriminant trained against the nonprompt-lepton backgrounds improves the signal sensitivity by 13\%.
 The BDT training against the \WZ sample is done using its simulated sample, whereas the training against nonprompt leptons is carried out using a ``tight-loose'' control sample in data.
 Kinematic differences between the signal and these backgrounds are explored to define a set of input variables for the training of two discriminants, which are optimized based on their discriminating power.
 These input variables include: transverse momenta of the two leptons; \ptmiss; product and absolute sum of the $\eta$ of the two leptons; separation in $\phi$ between the leptons; separation in $\phi$ between the subleading lepton and \ptmiss; separation in $\phi$ between the dilepton system and the subleading lepton; transverse mass of the two leptons; transverse mass of the leading lepton and \ptmiss; and the ``stransverse mass'' of the dilepton and \ptmiss system~\cite{mt21,mt22}.
 The two BDT scores are mapped into a two-dimensional (2D) plane in both discriminants.
 Further, the 2D plane is divided into 13 contiguous regions on which the final fit is performed.
 This division into regions is performed through optimization of the expected signal significance.